emilime162/Gradcam/README.md

 # Grad-CAM and Deconvolutional Visualization with PyTorch

-PyTorch implementation of **Grad-CAM (Gradient-weighted Class Activation Mapping)** and **Deconvolutional Visualization** techniques for understanding image classification models.
+PyTorch implementation of **Grad-CAM (Gradient-weighted Class Activation Mapping)** for understanding image classification models.
 This project demonstrates how to visualize the regions of an image that influence the model's predictions and provides insights into adversarial robustness.

 ---